mydaytrip/partner-api/source/includes/errors.md

 # Errors

-Daytrip uses conventional HTTP response codes to indicate the success or failure of an API request.
+Daytrip uses conventional HTTP response status codes to indicate the success or failure of an API request.
 In general: codes in the 2xx range indicate success.
 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, no trip was found for given parameters, etc.).
-Codes in the 5xx range indicate an error with Daytrip's servers (these are rare).
+Codes in the 5xx range indicate an error with Daytrip's service (these are rare).

+## HTTP status code meanings

 HTTP Code  | Meaning
 ---------- | -------